jhudsl/OLD_Cancer_informatics_for_PIs/docs/02-informatics_leadership.md

-We also have Hilda, an example of a happy informaticists.
+We also have Hilda, an example of a happy informaticist.
 She feels supported in all the ways that she needs, allowing her to be as productive and helpful as possible.

 ![](images/intro_hilda.png)